 When a new government is formed, or a reshuffle occurs, new secretaries of state usually arrive in their departments with plenty of ideas about what they want to do or achieve.
 But the departments they inherit do not start with a blank slate.

-As a new minister, before you can get started on any new plans, you need to understand what the department is already doing, where existing pressures are and the possible impact of any changes of direction.
-Central to understanding a department is understanding its budget, and you will want to get to grips with it, and how to work with officials to make changes to it, fast.
+Before they can get started on any new plans, ministers need to understand what their department is already doing, where existing pressures are and the possible impact of any changes of direction.
+Central to understanding a department is understanding its budget, and ministers will want to get to grips with it, and how to work with officials to make changes to it, fast.